Ranked! The 15 best African players in Premier League history

 Along with Kolo Toure, Lauren was a key part of the back four in Arsene Wenger’s Invincibles side, playing 47 games across all competitions in 2003/04.
 The full-back spent six years in London before becoming a squad regular at Portsmouth.

-The South African centre-back played over 250 times – without ever scoring in the league – during his 11-year spell at Leeds.
+The South African centre-back played over 250 times – without ever scoring in the Premier League – during his 11-year spell at Leeds.
 Thankfully, he was pretty good at keeping the goals out.

 He originally failed to hold down a starting berth at the heart of Howard Wilkinson’s defence, but when the manager was replaced by George Graham, his career in England flourished.
 He went on to captain Leeds as they finished as high as third in the Premier League in 1999/2000, qualifying for the Champions League (they would reach the semi-finals the following season).